Jaclyn has a great deal of experience in both the private sector and the public sector.

 In 2013, Jaclyn was appointed as the Minister without Portfolio in the Executive Yuan (Cabinet) and became one of the few female ministers in the government.
 During her term as Minister without Portfolio, she was responsible for a number of inter-ministry affairs, such as the reformation of laws relating to virtual world development, e-commerce, the shared economy, digital convergence, the startup environment, open data, and the maker movement.

-Jaclyn returned to the firm in 2016, and she is currently the Chairwoman of both the Taiwan Fintech Association and the Taiwan Women on Boards Association.
+Jaclyn returned to the firm in 2016, and she is currently the Chairperson of Taiwan Fintech Association and the Honorary Chairwoman of Taiwan Women on Boards Association.